OpenMedTech-Lab/Lab-website/index.md

 # Welcome

-OpenMedTech Lab is an international collaborative community dedicated to advancing medical technology through innovative open source solutions.
+OpenMedTech Lab is an international collaborative community dedicated to advancing medical technology through innovative open-source solutions.
 Convenor of the OpenMedTech Lab is Dr Monzurul Alam.
 We bring together developers, engineers, healthcare professionals, and enthusiasts to create impactful projects for the community.

 {% include section.html %}